 Back to finding the elusive osso buco - I asked the B man to navigate his way through the sea of shoppers over to the butcher counter and see if they had any more veal in stock.

-Also, instructing him that if plan A didn’t work, plan B would be to ask for “Beef shins” - something I had recently seen in the meat department that looked like the exact same cut of meat but was beef instead of veal.
+Also, instructed him that if plan A didn’t work, plan B would be to ask for “Beef shins” - something I had recently seen in the meat department that looked like the exact same cut of meat but was beef instead of veal.
 Oh and a small but important detail - it costs half the price!
 Ain’t nothing wrong with that!!

-Much to my disappointment the veal osso buco was completely out of stock BUT the more cost-effective beef shins happened to be available!
-Phew!!
 Plan B was now in effect.
 (I need to interrupt myself for a quick minute with a word of advice: If you don’t see the specific meat you’re looking for, go to the butcher counter and ask them if they have any more.
-Chances are they do, it’s just not been restocked - if you don’t ask you don't get - people.
-The end.)

 How to make Veal Osso Buco: